j-siderius/TFLiteMicro_ArduinoESP32S3/README.md

 Arduino library that ports TensorFlow Lite Micro to the ESP32-S3.
 Provides a very basic API for abstracting some of the TFLite c-specific references and nuances.

 - Based on the [Espressif TFLite Micro repository](https://github.com/espressif/esp-tflite-micro).
-- Utilises the optimised [ESP-NN](https://github.com/espressif/esp-nn) functions for the ESP32-S3 to speed up predictions.
+- Utilises the optimised [ESP-NN](https://github.com/espressif/esp-nn) functions for the ESP32-S3 to speed up predictions considerably.
 - Three examples from Espressif and the [TensorFlow Lite Micro repository](https://github.com/tensorflow/tflite-micro) (Hello_World, Micro_Speech and MNIST_LSTM).
-- Built for the [TinyML Development board](https://github.com/j-siderius/TinyML-board-documentation), but may work on other ESP32-S3 boards.
+- Written specifically for the [TinyML Development board](https://github.com/j-siderius/TinyML-board-documentation), but may work on other ESP32-S3 boards [^1].
-- Pre-compiled for the ESP32-S3 to speed up compilation.
+- Pre-compiled for the ESP32-S3 to speed up compilation significantly.

+[^1]: All operations should be supported on every ESP32-S3 board, however some pin-specific configuration (for example in the Micro_Speech example sketch) may differ between ESP32-S3 boards.
+Some boards may also feature less Flash and (PS)RAM storage than the TinyML Development Board, meaning there is less space to store models.

 ## How to use

-Also look at the [Minimal example](#minimal-example) for the implementation of TFLiteMicro_ArduinoESP32S3 into a sketch.
+The [Minimal example](#minimal-example) gives a quick overview for the implementation of TFLiteMicro_ArduinoESP32S3 into a sketch.
+Below are all the steps nescessary to go from data to a TensorFlow model to a TFLite Micro model running on the ESP32-S3.

 1. Gather input data using a (Python) simulation or Arduino sensor sketch.
 2. Build and train a TensorFlow model in Python.